Information Icon

 Ballot Notice and Cure Process

-The deadline to cure (correct) your absentee/mail ballot is noon on November 13, 2024.
-Your county election board will notify you if there is a missing signature or a signature mismatch with your ballot and include instructions on filing an affidavit to correct the issue.
-If you cast a provisional ballot due to not having the proper photo ID, you may appear before the county clerk before noon on November 15, 2024, with your valid photo ID and fill out a form to correct the issue.
+The deadline to cure (correct) your absentee/mail ballot is by noon 8 days after Election Day.
+Your county election board will notify you if there is a missing signature or a signature mismatch with your ballot and include instructions on how to file an affidavit to correct the issue.

 You can check the status of your absentee/mail or provisional ballot by going to your state’s online tool and clicking on the “visit my voter portal” button.